Leadership and Management Skills for the Workplace (BA)

-The curriculum content of the BA (Hons) Management Skills for the Workplace has been carefully developed to provide a series of discrete 20 credit modules.
+The curriculum content of the BA Management and Leadership Skills for the Workplace has been carefully developed to provide a series of discrete 20 credit modules.
 Each module focuses on a key generic aspect of management and leadership capable of being contextualized to specific workplace experiences.

 The modules can be studied in any order within the Level, with the exception of EMPL5001 Developing Workplace Critical thinking and EMPL6001 Emergent Leadership Skills for the Workplace which will always begin each new level of study and provide a contextual introduction.

 In general terms Level 5 study focuses upon areas relating to business and management i.e.